Company

 100% Persistence

-All 25 beta users saved/resumed regions vs 0% in MVP
+All 25 beta users successfully saved & resumed regions (vs 0% in the MVP)

 85% Feature adoption